-With the pistol empty, apply a load to the rearmost part of the front surface of the trigger so that the load is parallel to the barrel to within 5° (Fig. 2).
+With the pistol empty, apply a load to the rearmost part of the front surface of the trigger so that the load is parallel to the barrel to within $5^{\circ}$ (Fig. 2).
 Weights or spring gages may be used to apply the specified load.
 If weights are used (which is the recommended method), the pistol shall be mounted in a fixture with the barrel vertical, and the muzzle up.

-FIGURE 2.
+Figure 2.
 Trigger pull test setup.

 - a.
 Single action.
 Cock the hammer or striker.
 Apply a 12 N (2 3/4 lbf) load to the trigger and uniformly increase it in 1 N (1/4 lbf) increments until the load of 36 N (8 lbf) has been applied or until the hammer releases.
-Record the load. - b.
+Note the load.
+Repeat this test two more times.
+Record the lowest load reading obtained from the three repetitions of this test. - b.
 Double action and Striker Fire Action.
 With the hammer or striker in the normal carry position, apply a 12 N (2 3/4 lbf) load to the trigger and uniformly increase it in 1 N (1/4 lbf) increments until a load of 80 N (18 lbf) has been applied or until the pistol cocks and fires on the empty chamber.
-Record the load.
+Note the load.
+Repeat this test two more times.
+Record the lowest and highest load readings obtained from the three repetitions of this test.